QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-infra/clocks.rst

 We can see that we can arrive at an even better SPI frequency of 5.266 MHz with some variations.

-In this particular case, the downside is needing the HSOSC to go to 72000 KiHz, which is not great for power consumption, but in situations where high performace is required, this might be an acceptable solution.
+In this particular case, the downside is needing the HSOSC to go to 72000 KiHz, which is not great for power consumption, but in situations where high performance is required, this might be an acceptable solution.

 :code:`TODO: check if we can make such calculations possible automatically, maybe with a tool/utility.`

 Note that we have not really added a constraint on the HSOSC here, as SPI (like I2C) can run at any frequency below the max spec of the devices, faster the better, but slower is acceptable as long as the application is ok.

 This is highly dependent on the criticality of the SPI transactions.

 STEP 4